Reading the data

 A single timeframe will lie to you.
 The hourly chart shouts "bullish" while the daily chart is grinding lower.
 You take the long, the daily resumes, your stop hits.
 This is the most common reason new traders lose money on otherwise reasonable setups.

 This is not a niche opinion.
-The CFTC's own retail trader review consistently finds that the majority of forex retail accounts close at a loss in any given quarter — most broker disclosure pages put the figure between 65% and 80%, and the highest-quality work on trader survival (Brad Barber & Terrance Odean, "Trading Is Hazardous to Your Wealth") attributes much of that gap not to one wrong call but to repeatedly trading against the higher-timeframe context.
+The CFTC's own retail trader review consistently finds that the majority of forex retail accounts close at a loss in any given quarter.
+Most broker disclosure pages put the figure between 65% and 80%, and the highest-quality work on trader survival (Brad Barber and Terrance Odean, "Trading Is Hazardous to Your Wealth") attributes much of that gap not to one wrong call but to repeatedly trading against the higher-timeframe context.
 A grid that lets you check the daily, weekly, and monthly stack before entering is the simplest available defence.

 The daily, weekly, and monthly are bullish.
 The 15-minute and 1-hour are bearish.
 This is a pullback within an uptrend, and it is usually the highest-probability entry point.
 You wait for the lower timeframes to flip back bullish, then enter.